ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-07-the-three-pillars-of-ethereum-classic/index.md

 - fixed supply which gives ETC its property of digital gold,
 - Proof of Work which is the heart of the network as it provides the security of the whole system.

-In the image, the three pillars hold up and support the main principle of the Ethereum Classic network, represented as scales in between sofware code, which is *Code Is Law*.
+In the image, the three pillars hold up and support the main principle of the Ethereum Classic network, represented as justice scales in between sofware code and means *Code Is Law*.

 In abstraction, the image symbolism on the home page may be represented as in the diagram below.